lee-joanne/geo-quiz/README.md

 * ### Existing Features

 - Logo
   -  The logo is an h1 heading at the very top of the game.
 A Font Awesome icon of the globe is included to make the logo look more appealing and related to the game.
 The user can fully understand the theme of the quiz without having to read much further.
-The white font of the logo contrasts the conveniently blue background image so increase acessibility for the user.
+The white font of the logo contrasts the conveniently blue background image to increase acessibility.
 The logo also serves as a link to redirect the user to the index.html page, which will ultimately refresh the game.

   ![Screenshot of the logo](assets/documentation/features-logo.png)

 - Footer
   - The footer is at the very bottom of the page, with two social media icons large and in white.
-The icons are very spread apart so the user can easily click on the social media icon they wish.
+The icons are very spread apart so the user can easily click on the social media icon they wish with minimal mistakes.
 The icons are white to contrast the blue (#5D748D) footer container.
 The footer container contains opacity to make the footer look more appealing, rather than having a solid blue (#5D748D) line running across the bottom of the user's page.
 The icons will become black when hovered over, to assure the user the buttons are clickable and the user is about to select the correct one.

   ![Screenshot of the footer](assets/documentation/features-footer.png)

 - Homepage
   - The homepage of the game consists of a solid blue (#5D748D) container (div) with white font for high accessibility.
-The h2 heading welcomes the user to the game and the h3 heading gives a brief introduction of the game's purpose.
-After the headings, there are only two buttons available to make the homepage look clean, neat, and minimalistic without trying to confuse the user.
+The h2 heading welcomes the user to the game and the h3 heading gives a brief explanation of the game's purpose.
+After the headings, there are only two buttons available to make the homepage look clean, neat, and minimalistic without trying to confuse or overwhelm the user.
 The buttons clearly state their purpose, the first one 'How To Play' with a question mark icon and the other, 'Let's Play' with a game controller icon.
 The users are able to easily identify the purpose of the two buttons by the icons without having to read much further.
 The buttons are blue (#5D748D) with white bordering and font.
 When hovered over, the buttons will become white with blue (#5D748D) font to assure the user that the buttons are clickable and the user is about to select the correct one.

   ![Screenshot of the homepage](assets/documentation/features-homepage.png)